Motivation - The key to successful toilet training

 4. Here are some tips to help with motivating your child

-Remember that our goal on Saturday and Sunday is going to be
+Remember that our goal on the first 2-3 days of toilet training is going to be

 "Keeping our undies/knickers clean and dry".